pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="SCHWEGMANN">MR. SCHWEGMANN</span>: May I amplify that list a bit
-of the services available: Library of Congress, National Archives, Bibliofilm Service, University of Chicago, Brown, Columbia, Harvard, University Microfilms, Yale, University of <span style="page" id="page23">[p.23]</span> Virginia, University of Wisconsin, Temple University, University of Alabama.
+of the services available: Library of Congress, National Archives, Bibliofilm Service, University of Chicago, Brown, Columbia, Harvard, University Microfilms, Yale, University of <span class="page" id="page23">[p.23]</span> Virginia, University of Wisconsin, Temple University, University of Alabama.
 No doubt there are several others.</p>

 </div>